Jeleel/craigslist-crawler/README.md

    + Where `<query>` is your craigslist search query (see [query](#2))
    + Where `<polygon>` is a comma delimited list of longitude and latitude forming a closed polygon (see [polygon](#3))

+(running too many instances of this script or running it too often might result in having your IP address banned, so be careful!)

 #### Parameters

 - `<query>` :<a name="2"></a> Perform a regular search on craigslist with the desired filters.
 Then copy the URL to your clipboard.